Neural Generalization of Multiple Kernel Learning: Introduction

 In contrast to MKL and MLMKL algorithms, our proposed method utilizes a softmax classifier in the last layer.
-There are no constraints on the parameters of NGMKL, such as the positivity of the combination weights, and all the parameters are trained simultaneously.
-Furthermore, a consequence of neural interpretation of MKLs is that the framework of deep learning algorithms can be leveraged, which, for instance, provides fast parallel computations via GPUs.
-Moreover, in the context of SGD, minibatching allows high throughput since it can process a large number of input examples in a large number of cores at once in GPU.
-In the experimental section, we show that NGMKL outperforms conventional MKL algorithms on commonplace datasets in kernel methods.
+There are no constraints, such as the positivity of the combination weights, on the parameters of NGMKL, and all the parameters are trained simultaneously.
+A consequence of the neural interpretation of MKLs is that the framework of deep learning algorithms can be leveraged, which, for instance, provides fast parallel computations via GPUs.
+Moreover, in the context of SGD, mini-batching allows high throughput since it can process a large number of input examples in many cores at once in GPU.
+We show that NGMKL outperforms conventional MKL algorithms on commonplace datasets in kernel methods.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:related-work}, we review the related work on relating kernel methods and deep learning.
-In this section, we also review the multilayer multiple kernel learning models.
-In Section~\ref{sec:mkl}, we describe the conventional formulation of multiple kernel learning problems.
-In Section~\ref{sec:propsed-model}, we show how the multiple kernel learning can be seen in the neural network framework and propose the NGMKL model.
-The comparison of NGMKL and ordinary multiple kernel learning algorithms by experiments on several datasets is presented in Section~\ref{sec:experiments}.
-Finally, in section~\ref{sec:conclusion}, we conclude the paper.
+Section~\ref{sec:related-work} reviews the related work on connecting kernel methods and deep learning.
+We also review the MLMKL models.
+In Section~\ref{sec:mkl}, we describe the conventional formulation of MKL algorithms.
+In Section~\ref{sec:propsed-model}, we show how MKL can be seen in the neural network framework and propose the NGMKL model.
+The comparison of NGMKL and ordinary MKL algorithms by experiments on several datasets are presented in Section~\ref{sec:experiments}.
+Finally, we conclude the paper in Section~\ref{sec:conclusion}.